Xi Jinping hopes traditional faiths can fill moral void in China: sources

 "The influence of religions will expand, albeit subtly," a second source said, also speaking on condition of anonymity.

-"Traditional cultures will not be comprehensively popularized, but attacks on them will be avoided."
+"Traditional cultures will not be comprehensively popularised, but attacks on them will be avoided."

 "Buddhists accept their destiny and blame their predicament on the bad deeds they did in their previous lives," said Hu Jia, an AIDS activist and Buddhist who has been intermittently under house arrest since his release in 2011 after serving 42 months in prison for subversion.